By the Mirellé Team - Your curated source for trending nail designs and expert beauty inspiration.

 While goddess nails work year-round, you can adapt the aesthetic for different seasons and holidays to keep things fresh.

 Summer Goddess Nails: Go bright and bold with the gold.
 Add turquoise or lapis blue accents for that Mediterranean goddess vibe.
-Longer lengths work great for summer since you are probably not wearing gloves or dealing with cold weather dryness.
-This is peak goddess nail season honestly.
+Longer lengths work great for summer since you're not dealing with cold weather dryness.
+This is peak goddess nail season.

 Fall Goddess Nails: Transition to copper and bronze tones mixed with traditional gold.
-Add autumn leaves or pumpkin accents if you want, though pure metallic goddess nails work beautifully for fall too.
+Add autumn leaves or pumpkin accents if you want.
 The richness of copper feels very harvest goddess, very Demeter energy.

 Winter Goddess Nails: Mix silver pearls with gold for an icy goddess look.
 Add white marble effects or opalescent shimmer.
 Holiday goddess nails with red and gold are absolutely stunning for Christmas parties.
 New Year's goddess nails in all gold with champagne shimmer?
 Iconic.

 The seasonal adaptations keep goddess nails from feeling repetitive.
-I have been doing variations on this trend for almost a year now and I am still not tired of it because there are so many directions you can take the concept.
+There are so many directions you can take the concept depending on the time of year and celebration.

 Frequently Asked Questions